 And it was said that, Whoever may put away his wife, let him give to her a writing of divorce; but I say to you that whoever may put away his wife, except for the matter of whoredom, makes her to commit adultery; and whoever may marry her who has been put away commits adultery.
 Matthew 5:31-32 (LSV)

 Any woman who is sent away without a certificate of divorce is only separated and not lawfully divorced.
-Marriage to a woman who is only separated would represent adultery since she is not divorced.
-Notice it is also a fault against the one who only sends away, he "causes her to become an adulteress."
+Re-marriage to a woman who is only separated would represent adultery since she is not divorced.
+It is also a fault against the one who only sends away; he "causes her to become an adulteress."

-The words 'for the reason of unchastity' in this verse represent the Greek word porneia the root for the word we know as pornography.
+In the NASB verse, the words 'for the reason of unchastity' represent the Greek word porneia.
 Other versions translate porneia as fornication, unchastity, lewdness, or immorality.
-Interestingly, Jesus did not use the word moicheuo, which is the Greek word for adultery, as the only justified reason for divorce.
-People caught in adultery then were not divorced, they were stoned.
+Jesus did not use the word moicheuo here, which is the actual Greek word for adultery, as the only justified reason for divorce.
+People, in His time, caught in adultery then were not divorced.
+They were stoned.

-I would suggest that porneia represents any action where you have given your heart/devotion to anyone other than your spouse—even holding your children in higher regard than your spouse.
-It could include flirtation or lewd behaviour with someone other than your spouse, and even friendships you are not willing to stop at the request of your spouse.
+I would suggest that porneia represents any action in which you have given your heart/devotion to someone other than your spouse—even holding your children in higher regard than your spouse.
+It could include flirting or engaging in lewd behaviour with someone other than your spouse and even friendships you are not willing to stop at the request of your spouse.

 Since those caught in adultery were stoned, sexual intercourse cannot then be the only justification for divorce.
 Any behaviour violating fidelity could be represented by Moses' words, "some indecency," as justification for conveying a certificate of divorce in addition to separation.